rserickson92/finance-network/README.md

 and an Event table.
 The fields are almost exactly the same.
 I did some type conversions for convenience (e.g. I store the floats as ints).

+# Uh-oh, I broke the app!
+Note: The only validation the app does at this time is enforcing unique agent names.
+It is not bulletproof.

+Here are some things you can do:

+1. Try emptying the database.
+You can do this by running the following from the root directory: rake db:drop rake db:create rake db:migrate

+2. Clone the repository and start over.